 More evidence suggests it is about pattern matching and knowing when a pattern will match, or not match, and decide accordingly without needing to examine each fact.
-It relies on the brain’s ability to pick up on certain recurring or learned patterns and recognising when those patterns are relevant to our situation or not.
-The more practice we get at a particular subset of behaviours we can assimilate and learn, the more familiar we become with the relevant patterns and the quicker we can figure out heuristic solutions to the problem in that area.
+It relies on the brain’s ability to pick up on certain recurring or learned patterns and recognizing when those patterns are relevant to our situation or not.
+The more practice we get at a particular subset of behaviors we can assimilate and learn, the more familiar we become with the relevant patterns and the quicker we can figure out heuristic solutions to the problem in that area.

 This is a skill that relies on the Adaptive Unconscious.
-This is the less cognitive aspects of the brain being allowed to use our unconscious processors (which account for about 80% of brain activity) to do the work.
+This is the less cognitive aspect of the brain being allowed to use our unconscious processors (which account for about 80% of brain activity) to do the work.
 Intuition seems to be something that gets better with exercising it.